 Students may not be permitted to continue in the program with more than one WF grade notation.
-These students will be reviewed by the Student Progress Evaluation Committee and will recommend action to the Student Academic Progress Committee for academic action.
+These students will be reviewed by their program's Student Progress Evaluation Committee and will recommend action to the Student Academic Progress Committee for academic action.

-Withdrawal grades or credits are not calculated in the grade point average.
+Withdrawal grades or credits are not calculated in the grade point average or earned credit hours.

 A course audit does not provide the student with any course credit nor can it be used toward degree requirements.
 A course audit is noted on the transcript with a grade of AU and does not calculate into the GPA.

 When auditing a course the student is required to actively participate in labs, group assignments and to take examinations.

 For a student to audit a course, permission must be received from the dean or the program director at the beginning of the term and submitted to the Registrar’s Office.

 Course audits must be declared by the first day of the academic term.
 Requests to audit courses after that time will not be permitted.
 Audited coursework will not be eligible for federal financial aid.